agilesix/AgileSix.com/src/content/blog-posts/sixer-spotlight-with-renata-keck.md

 ---
 templateKey: blogpost
 title: Sixer Spotlight with Renata Keck
-subtitle: The Language of Care
+subtitle: "The Language of Care "
 shortdescription: "Not many people wake up excited to fill out a form, but for Veterans, caregivers, and family members, those forms are often the front door to getting the care they need.
 Joining us today is Renata Keck, a UX